lentychang/bringups/README.md

 # bringups
 ROS system bringups for simlulation env for robot assembly task

+#TODO
+- Update script to install vscode in docker

 ## docker images
 Use the rebuildAll.sh to build some of images below
 - ros